antonellinux/bokeh/README.md

 # bokeh

-The __flowers__.py file provides a framework written on top of Bokeh which allows for the creation of object within 1 single method
+flowers.py provides a framework written on top of Bokeh which allows the creation of interactive objects within 1 single method